omerbar97/KNN-Server-Classification/README.md

 # Advanced-Programming-Project
 <p>This project was made by Omer Bar and Shilo Padael in our second year of our Computer Science B.A.
-This project was written in C++ language, this course is all about "Advanced-Porigramming" through out this course we learn new stuff, such as: C++ language syntax, Socket, Procceing, MultiThreading -- for now --</p>
+This project was written in C++ language, this course is all about "Advanced-Porigramming" through out this course we learn new stuff, such as: C++ language syntax, Socket, Procceing, MultiThreading, Desgin patterns, and so on..</p>
+<p>The main purpose of this project is the classification of vectors by trained vectors.
+The clients upload file with trained data vectors and untrained data vectors and the server side does all calculation and classification by the client files input.</p>

 <h2>How To Run On Bar-Ilan Server?</h2>
 <h4>TO RUN THIS PROJECT ON BIU SERVER:</h4>